The Centerpiece: Christmas Plum Pudding

 All of us, I presume, are familiar with the image generated by the words above.
 We have seen the drawings and paintings, such as the ones below, of the famous “Christmas Pudding” vital to the British holidays.

-What the above three images have in common with the abundance of similar period drawings is that they are from the Victorian Era and afterward.
+What all plum pudding drawings like the ones below have in common is they date to the Victorian Era and afterward.
 Indeed, by the mid to late 1800s, Christmas Pudding had assumed its final form and has stayed much the same ever since.
-Prior to this, however, the vast array of recipes dating back to the middle ages (and possibly further) rendered puddings quite different and varied.
+Prior to this, however, the vast array of pudding and porridge recipes dating back to the middle ages (and possibly further) were quite different and varied.

-By the late 1600s the word had evolved to define “other foods boiled or steamed in a bag or sack,” yet with nothing indicating sweetness or that the thickness had changed.
-This is why images of puddings in England, both long ago and today, are of firm and ofttimes shaped/molded concoctions resembling a cake. *see image to the right
+By the late 1600s, in Britain, the word pudding had evolved to define “other foods boiled or steamed in a bag or sack,” yet with nothing indicating sweetness or that the thickness had changed.
+This is why images of puddings in England, both long ago and today, are of firm and ofttimes shaped/molded concoctions resembling a cake.

-Getting back to Christmas Pudding, the origins lie far into the past and begin as a pottage or porridge.
+The origins of Christmas Pudding lie far into the past and begin as a pottage or porridge.
 A general dish, albeit with hundreds of recipes, pottage was a mixture of meats, vegetables, and grains boiled together in a cauldron for hours.
 Also called “stewed broths,” they resembled a very thick soup.
 As a versatile menu item, pottages were staples to an English diet for centuries.

 A common variant was frumenty (also called furmity, fromity, fermenty) a soupy porridge made from boiled, cracked wheat enhanced with milk, eggs, or broth sweetened with dried fruits, nuts, sugar, and so on.
 They contained meat always, and as with mincemeat pies, the meat would be spiced with cloves, cinnamon, nutmeg, ginger, etc.